Best Motorcycle Insurance

 Progressive was consistently in the top tier for all of our tests and evaluations, offering up coverage options, discounts, easy-to-get quotes, and a streamlined and digitized claims process.
 Plenty of other insurance companies had one piece of the puzzle, but Progressive put it all together.

-Another area where Progressive really brings it to the table — and where lots of others fell short — was in offering online options.
+Another area where Progressive really brings it to the table — and where lots of others fell short — was in offering easy-to-use online quote options.
 Some of the companies we evaluated had clunky websites that made figuring out how to get a quote difficult (looking at you, Foremost: For a company with a good online claims-reporting process, you made it really tough for us to figure out how to get a quote online).
 Not Progressive — the company has clearly shelled out for modern web design and functionality, which made the user experience smooth and hassle-free.